aparna-1407/CS-6730-Project/index.md

 These are all important questions and they help us garner a clearer picture of where we are and how much more we have to work towards attaining a more sustainable planet.

 ### The Data
-We have used our data primarily from the World Energy Consmption Dataset and GHG Emission Dataset
+We have used data primarily from the [World Energy Consumption Dataset](https://ourworldindata.org/energy) and [GHG Emission Dataset World Energy Consumption](https://www.iea.org/data-and-statistics/data-product/greenhouse-gas-emissions-from-energy-highlights) to analyse the energy consumption trends from different sources, how other social factors such as GDP and population have imapcted this trend, and how energy consmuption has impacted green house gas (GHG) emissions.

+### Energy Consumption over the years
 <iframe seamless frameborder="0" src="https://public.tableau.com/views/GlobalAnnualEnergyProduction_sheet2/renewablesgeneration2?:language=en-US&publish=yes&:display_count=yes&:origin=viz_share_link&embed=yes&:showVizHome=no" width = '850' height = '550' scrolling='yes' ></iframe>

 Take a look at this barchart showing how annual consumption of energy all over the world from 1990 to 2020, the last two decades.
 While we might feel positive that renweable energy sources are put to use and the rates of their consumption have been steadily increasing in time, it is frightening to note that renewable energy still meets less than 50% of our demand.
 We still thrive over non renewable sources of energy to meet majority of our energy and fuel demands.
 Use of fossil fuels like coal and oil is severely damaging our environment.
 On a slighlty brighter side, the consumption of fossil fuels dropped by 0.8% in 2020.
 This could be a result of the global pandemic and people forced to quarantine and stay home bringing travel to a standstill reducing fuel usage.